-- " Taught Skills Lecture Series with the EPQ Co-ordinator - " Project Realisation with your supervisor
+- " Taught Skills Lectures with the EPQ Co-ordinator (one lesson per week) - " Project Realisation with your supervisor (approximately 25 minutes per fortnight)

-The course includes four assessment objectives which are marked by the supervisors and coordinator once the project is completed.
-Keep these in mind while realising the project is a good hack!
+The course includes four assessment objectives, which are marked by the supervisors and coordinator once the project is completed.
+These should always be kept in mind whilst completing the project.